-These creamy coconut rotis are everybody’s favourite in Sri Lanka as well as tourists who visit there to enjoy the picturesque scenaries in the country and explore the country’s authentic cuisine.
+These creamy coconut rotis are everybody’s favourite in Sri Lanka as well as tourists who visit to enjoy the picturesque scenaries in the country.

-Some love a plain creamy version of rotis by just mixing flour and scraped coconut together with salt, but I made it much more flavourful by tossing onions and curry leaves into the dough as it gives a mouthwatering aroma while baking.
+Some love a plain creamy version of rotis by just mixing flour and scraped coconut together with salt, but I made it much more flavourful by tossing onions and curry leaves into the dough as it gives a mouthwatering aroma while baking on the hot iron pan.

 They go deliciously well with a mutton, fish or chicken curry, simple lunu miris – a tongue burning mixture of chili and red onion chopped together and mixed with a dash of lemon juice.
 I serve these rotis cut into stripes to my little son with just a knob of butter which tastes creamy and buttery in every mouthful.

 It’s not so difficult to find fresh coconut even in the West these days, as the Asian supermarkets store fresh frozen grated-coconut.
 You just have to defrost the pack in the microwave for 5-10 mins to turn it into a heap of fresh aromatic coconut which could be used for any of your culinary needs.
 Desiccated coconut also could be used if softened by adding some hot water.

 You need the following few items to make these: